andre-the-giant/astroblog/src/pages/posts/hiring-engineers-what-to-look-for-beyond-technical-skills.md

 ## Hiring shapes the future of a team

 **Every hire impacts team culture, collaboration, and long-term success.
 The challenge is not just finding technically strong engineers but ensuring they fit into a balanced and inclusive team.
-A manager’s role is to see beyond technical skills, challenge biases, and build a team that thrives together.**
+A manager's role is to see beyond technical skills, challenge biases, and build a team that thrives together.**